Azure/azure-sdk-for-js/sdk/openai/openai/MIGRATION.md

   const results = await client.images.generate({ prompt, model: deployment, n, size });
 ```

-Note that:
+Notice that:
 - The `getImages` method has been replaced with the `images.generate` method
 - The `prompt` parameter is now passed in the options object with the `prompt` property
 - The `deploymentName` parameter has been removed.
 The `deploymentName` parameter is not needed if the client was created with the `deployment` option.
-If the client was not created with the `deployment` option, the `model` property in the option object should be set with the deployment name.
+If the client was not created with the `deployment` option, the `model` property in the option object should be set with the deployment name

 ### Content filter